Motorcycle Personal Injury Claims

 3. Equipment Issues

 Motorcyclists are obligated to wear appropriate certified helmets.
-In any motorcycle lawsuit the insurance company’s defence lawyer will look into the quality of the helmet worn to ensure that it was an appropriate helmet.
+In any motorcycle lawsuit, the insurance company’s defence lawyer will look into the quality of the helmet worn to ensure that it is an appropriate helmet.
 Motorcyclists should make sure that their helmets have been properly certified.
-If you have been involved in a motorcycle accident you should make sure to preserve the helmet you were wearing or at least try to find a picture of it.
+If you have been involved in a motorcycle accident, you should make sure to preserve the helmet you are wearing or at least try to find a picture of it.

 4. Loss Transfer Issues

 There are important special and distinct rules governing motorcycle injuries and how it works behind the scenes between insurers when it comes to your accident benefit claim.
-In short, your accident benefit insurer can potentially recover the amounts they have paid to you in accident benefits from the insurer of the vehicle responsible for causing the accident.
-The consequence of these loss transfer dynamics often result in your accident benefit insurer acting more “bureaucratic” when managing your claim.
-In other words, because your motorcycle insurer will seek to recover the amount that they pay in accident benefits from the responsible automobile insurer, they must make sure to manage their accident benefit claim diligently and follow all of the red tape protocol.
-Motorcycle insurers want to avoid having the automobile insurer scrutinize and question their managing of the accident benefit claim and suggesting that the motorcycle insurer overpaid the benefits due and owing.
-These dynamics sometimes make it difficult to efficiently settle accident benefit claims involving motorcycle insurers.
+In short, your accident benefits insurer can potentially recover the amounts they have paid to you in accident benefits from the insurer of the vehicle responsible for causing the accident.
+The consequence of these loss transfer dynamics often results in your accident benefit insurer acting more “bureaucratic” when managing your claim.
+In other words, because your motorcycle insurer will seek to recover the amount that they pay in accident benefits from the responsible automobile insurer, they must make sure to manage their accident benefit claim diligently and follow all of the red tape protocols.
+Motorcycle insurers want to avoid having the automobile insurer scrutinize and question their managing of the accident benefits claim and suggesting that the motorcycle insurer overpaid the benefits due and owing.
+These dynamics sometimes make it difficult to settle accident benefit claims involving motorcycle insurers efficiently.

 5. Liability Dynamics

-Motorcycle accidents generally involve some different liability dynamics than do typical motor vehicle accidents.
-For example, motorcycles accelerate faster than most vehicles, can drive within different parts of a lane, and are smaller, and thus typically harder to see than cars.
+Motorcycle accidents generally involve some different liability dynamics than typical motor vehicle accidents.
+For example, motorcycles accelerate faster than most vehicles, can drive within different parts of a lane, and are smaller and, thus, typically harder to see than cars.
 It is important to consult with and retain a trauma lawyer who has experience dealing with motorcycle claims because of these dynamics.
-Reliance on accident reconstruction experts are often necessary to determine issues of visibility and speed, as notoriously defence counsel investigates whether or not the motorcycle was operating above the speed limit at the time of the accident such that they should bear some degree of responsibility for the accident.
-Interestingly, motorcyclists do not face some of the same ‘distraction’ defences that motor vehicle operators face given that texting and motorcycling is not currently a real option.
+Reliance on accident reconstruction experts is often necessary to determine issues of visibility and speed, as notoriously, defence counsel investigates whether or not the motorcycle was operating above the speed limit at the time of the accident such that they should bear some degree of responsibility for the accident.
+Interestingly, motorcyclists do not face some of the same ‘distraction’ defences that motor vehicle operators face, given that texting and motorcycling are not currently a real option.

 Darcy is the first lawyer in Canada to be qualified as a Certified Brain Injury Specialist by the Brain Injury Association of America.
 In addition, Darcy has been recognized as a Certified Specialist in Civil Litigation by the Law Society of Ontario, is listed in peer-reviewed publications – Lexpert® and The Best Lawyers™ in Canada, is ranked AV pre-eminent in Martindale-Hubbell ® and is a partner at Thomson Rogers, one of Canada’s Top 10 Personal Injury Law Firms as selected by Canadian Lawyer Magazine.